RyanT2004/MEE342-Group-9/phase2/phase2.md

 <div align="center">
   <img src="../images/FULL_ASSEMBLY_WH_SIDE_EDITED.PNG">
-  The image given above serves as a reference to which gear pair is which and the one we are referring to in this report.
+  <p><em>The image given above serves as a reference to which gear pair is which and the one we are referring to in this report.</em></p>
 </div>

 # **Detailed Explanation Of Analyses**